-AT A GLANCE--OCC GENERAL MEETING – September 13, 2014
+AT A GLANCE--OCC GENERAL MEETING – December 13, 2014

 Do you have a question that a published author can answer?
 Then plan to come to the meeting a little bit early.
 Each month one or two published authors host an informal round table discussion group and you are welcome to sit in.

 Critique of the Month —Shauna Roberts & Elena Dillon